clarity-lang/book/src/ch06-03-unwrap-flavours.md

 `unwrap!` takes an `optional` or `response` as the first input and a throw value as the second input.
-It follows the same unwrapping behaviour of `try!` , but instead of propagating the the `none` or the `err` it will return the the throw value instead.
+It follows the same unwrapping behaviour of `try!` , but instead of propagating the `none` or the `err` it will return the the throw value instead.

 ```Clarity